CSCfi/csc-user-guide/docs/support/tutorials/julia.md

 # Running Julia jobs
-Instructions for running serial, parallel and GPU jobs with Julia on Puhti and Mahti.
+Instructions for running serial, parallel, and GPU jobs with Julia on Puhti and Mahti.

 [TOC]